 This is important as it helps the Child Benefit Office to confirm your identity.
 They have a duty of care to protect you and will not reply where they think that confidentiality may be breached.

 If you decide to stop your Child Benefit payments it won't affect your entitlement to Child Benefit.
 As long as you, or your partner, are entitled to receive it you should still fill in a Child Benefit claim form for any new children.
-This is because entitlement to Child Benefit:
+This is because entitlement to Child Benefit can help protect your entitlement to:

 You can restart your Child Benefit payments again at any time if you wish.